DreamSpoon/material2python/README.md

 Material 2 Python button is located in the material shader node view, Tool menu, Mat2Py.

-The output text-block will have a name the begins with: m2pText
+The output text-block will have a name that begins with: m2pText